ylipacbio/IsoSeq-3.0/README.md

 If you are interested only in full-length, non-chimeric reads, you can also provide flnc.fasta to cluster instead of classified.fasta. flnc.fasta contains only the full-length, non-chimeric reads produced from classify.

-##Running on the Command-Line with PBSMRTPipe
+##Running on the Command-Line with pbsmrtpipe

 For the user who would like a simplified experience, pbsmrtpipe offers a way to run isoseq with a single command.
 The caveat to this approach is that only a few options are available to the user.
 To run isoseq with pbsmrtpipe, first load the smrtpipe module.